n02574302/ELSpring2015/doc/Readme.md

-Documentation Directory.
-All your documentation should go here.
+This is my (N02574302) documentation folder.
+All documentation herein is written by me.